Skip site navigation (1)Skip section navigation (2)

 You can also specify user and port values, and whether you want the

-data files linked or cloned instead of the default copy behavior.
+data files linked, cloned, or swapped instead of the default copy

 If you use link mode, the upgrade will be much faster (no file